Graph decomposition and parity: Counting copies

 \section{Counting copies}

+In this section we give an exact formula for the number of unlabeled copies of a disconnected graph $A=\sqcup_{i=1}^{k} G_{i}$, with non-isomorphic $G_i$, in a host graph $F$.
+That is, the number of subgraphs $G_A \subseteq F$ such that $A \simeq G_A$.
+For example, if $F$ is $K_4$ and $A$ is two disjoint edges, the number of unlabeled copies of $A$ in $F$ is 3.
+Note that this is different from the labeled case, which would give 24 copies.

-In this section we give an exact formula for the number of unlabeled copies of any disconnected graph $A=\sqcup_{i=1}^{k} G_{i}$ in a host graph $F$.
-This formula is given in terms of the number of copies of various connected graphs $H$, and their relationship to the original graph $A$.
-Although the formula appears complex, the reasoning behind it is a simple.
+Our formula for the number of unlabeled copies of a disconnected graph is given in terms of the number of copies of various connected graphs $H$, and their relationship to the original graph $A$.
+Although the formula appears complex, the reasoning behind it is simple.
 The main idea is that each copy of $A$ is the product of copies of $G_{1}, G_{2}, \ldots G_{k}$.
 Interactions between copies of $G_{i}$ and $G_{j}$ lead to an overcount; the formula uses the principle of inclusion and exclusion to correct for this.
+Notice that this is correct only if the $G_i$ are non-isomorphic, hence our assumption that each component is unique.

 The simplest case is when $A=G_{1} \sqcup G_{2}$.
 For example, let $G_{1}=C_{3}$ and $G_{2}=C_{4}$.
 Given fixed host graph $F$, let $N(A)$ be the number of unlabeled copies of $A$ in $F$ (we may also mean the number of unlabeled copies of $A$ in an instance of the random graph $G(n,p)$; this will be clear from context).
 Consider $H_i$ as illustrated below.
 For ease of discussion, here and throughout the paper, we label the illustrated vertices.
 However, the graphs themselves are unlabeled.